Banging Toolbox

 Other ways to mount your bike in your garage?

-If you’re not 100% sure about the best garage bike racks wall mounted, then you can also consider the use of garage floor mounts and ceiling mounts.
+If you’re not 100% sure about the best garage bike racks wall mounted, then you can consider the use of garage floor mounts and ceiling mounts.
 Other bike storage ideas start with floor mounts that are simple and easy to install and make it easier for you to get your bike in and out – it doesn’t save you as much space though.

-On the other hand, a ceiling mount saves you the most space, but is also the least conventional and is more complicated to install.
-Storing and getting your bike might also be a bit more tricky with these.
+On the other hand, a ceiling mount saves you the most space, but is the least conventional and is more complicated to install.
+Storing and getting your bike might be a bit more tricky with these.

 How to install a wall mount garage bike rack?